-In our experience, finding a way to win online when you’re outmatched on paper usually comes down to three things:
+In our experience, March Madness or finding a way to win online.
+When you’re outmatched on paper usually comes down to three things:

 No matter how big or known your competition is, your business undoubtedly has some advantages over theirs.
 If you can find your unique strengths, you can start to carve out a niche for yourself in the market.
 Once that happens, you can close a high percentage of website visitors into customers.
 Even if you don’t rack up as many sales overall, you can probably dominate your segment in a way that a bigger business can’t.
 In other words, you can become more profitable within your segment of the market, even if they dominate it overall.

 #2 Make the Most of Your Home Court Advantage

 One huge advantage smaller companies have over bigger ones is that they are typically local to a specific area.
 That means they can market to nearby residents or businesses inexpensively, and do so without wasting lots of dollars on huge campaigns that are far-reaching.
 With Google’s recent emphasis on local and mobile search results, you can promote your company within your city or neighborhood more easily than a big business can (particularly if they have lots of ground to cover).
 So, make the most of your home court advantage with geographic keywords, reviews from your area, and local contact info.